Geography Curriculum Intent

 - Our geography curriculum celebrates our diverse community.
 We involve our parents in sharing their traditions and culture, for example, when learning about the different countries in the UK, and further afield.
 We celebrate current world events to develop our children’s knowledge of the world, for example, creating an Olympic carnival or responding to a world disaster.

-- We implement a geography curriculum that is progressive and sequenced, effectively built on year on year.
-Key geographical knowledge and language, such as, the name and location of the UK, continents, and oceans is revisited frequently, to make learning memorable, relevant and deepened.
+- We implement a geography curriculum that is progressive and sequenced, effectively building year on year.
+Key geographical knowledge and language, such as the name and location of the UK, continents, and oceans is revisited frequently, to make learning memorable, relevant and deepened.
 This enables the children to remember more, know more and understand more.

 - The promotion of a language rich Geography curriculum is essential to the successful acquisition of knowledge and understanding in Geography.
 Our geography curriculum is designed to provide our children with the subject specific language they need to describe, question and discuss the world, as well as their place in it.
 Children are encouraged to debate topics that they feel passionate about, for example, deforestation or climate change.